pestphp/docs/test-dependencies.md

 })->depends('parent');
 ```

-The example above results in:
+The example above results in the following output:

 ```php
    FAIL  Tests\Unit\ExampleTest